Winchester, Indiana: History

-Winchester was laid out in 1818 as the county seat.
+Winchester was laid out in 1818 as the county seat of Randolph County, after five early settlers donated land for that purpose; the town was almost certainly named for Winchester, Virginia.
+The County government was organized in August of that year in the cabin of Benjamin Cox, a Quaker settler from North Carolina.
 A post office has been in operation at Winchester since 1820.

-With the discovery of oil in the late 1800s, Winchester became a center for the glass industry.
+During the mid-1800s, Randolph County, and thus Winchester, became notable for its role in abolitionism and the Underground Railroad.
+The county was home to three distinct settlements of free African Americans, and documentary evidence shows that many local homes and churches served as stops on the Underground Railroad.

+With the discovery of oil, natural gas, and other resources in the late 1800s, and 1890s in eastern Indiana, Winchester transitioned from a rural county seat into an industrial town.
+The local availability of fuel from natural gas and oil wells enabled furnaces in which glassmaking could thrive.
+These developments made Winchester a center of glass production, part of the broader Indiana Gas Boom era, as factories requiring high heat for glass-blowing setup operations, providing many jobs for local residents.

 The Gen. Asahel Stone Mansion, Winchester Courthouse Square Historic District, and Winchester Residential Historic District are listed on the National Register of Historic Places.

-The town is also the home to the famous A&B Cafe.

 2024 tornado outbreak

 At 7:58pm on March 14, 2024, a quarter-mile wide EF3 tornado hit Winchester during a severe weather outbreak.
 Severe damage was dealt to the Goodwill, The Lodge at Summers Pointe, and Strip Mall.
 The Freedom Life Church and Taco Bell were flattened.
-Thirty-eight were injured and three were left critically injured; one of the three died 5 weeks later.
+Thirty-eight were injured and three were left critically injured; one of the three died weeks later.

-As of June 2024, 3 months after the tornado's touchdown, the remainder of the Strip Mall has been demolished as a result of its ultimate destruction from the tornado; and was subsequently rebuilt into a Wendy's restaurant about a year later.
-Summers Pointe and Taco Bell have both undergone repairs and eventually reopened.
+As of June 2024, three months after the tornado's touchdown, the remainder of the Strip Mall was demolished as a result of its ultimate destruction from the tornado.
+It was subsequently rebuilt into a Wendy's restaurant about a year later.
+Summers Pointe and Taco Bell both underwent repairs and eventually reopened.

-A similar situation to this occurred at 5:53 pm on May 13, 2025; in which an EFU landspout tornado touched down unexpectedly near the area; causing no damage.
+A similar situation occurred at 5:53 pm on May 13, 2025, when an EFU landspout tornado touched down unexpectedly near the area but caused no damage.